-Step 1: Download and install Oracle Java 8 from Oracle official website www.oracle.com/technetw ork/java/javase/downloads/index.html.
 Only 64-bit Java is supported, so choose Windows x64 installer.
 We recommend JDK package because it helps with troubleshooting.

-Step 2: Download and install Tomcat 7 or Tomcat 8 as a service from Tomcat official website tomc at.apache.org.
+Step 2: Download and install Tomcat 7 (or higher) as a service from Tomcat official website tomcat. apache.org.
 32-bit/64-bit Windows Service Installer is available on the downloads page.

-- Make sure to install Tomcat as a service, otherwise NetVizura installation won't be able to complete successfully. - Make sure you have exactly one version of Tomcat installed on your system, otherwise application might not work as expected.
+- · Make sure to install Tomcat as a service, otherwise NetVizura installation won't be able to complete successfully. - Make sure you have exactly one version of Tomcat installed on your system, otherwise application might not work as expected.

 When prompted for the installation type, choose Full installation.
 This will enable Tomcat to start on boot.
+Server Shutdown port should be set to 8005.